Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 You'll likely notice at least a few important issues during your initial review that must be addressed before the PR can be merged (note that these could be "minor but major," like typos in variable names).
 In these cases, you should submit your initial review with a "changes requested" status.
 Once the author has adequately addressed your feedback, you'll need to re-review the PR and submit a second, approving review.
 Usually, this step is a formality and does not involve additional comments or changes.

 If, on the other hand, your initial review does not surface any critical issues, then it is acceptable to skip the re-review process and submit your initial review as an approval (sometimes called "approving with comments").
 In this case, there is usually an implicit understanding that any comments in your review are minor enough that the author can address them at their descretion.

+**Never merge a PR yourself**.
+PRs should always be merged by the author of the PR unless the author specifies otherwise.
+This is both courteous and because merging a PR may trigger side effects that the author needs to manage or monitor (for example, PRs that include database migrations).

 ## [For authors] Additional tips